Designer-Gas-Club-Gaming/DGCBible/index.md

 # Fear For Life

 - **Fear RP:**
   If your character is held at gunpoint, you need to fear for your life.
-Don't run away; play out the scenario with your captors.
+Don’t run away (if on foot); play out the scenario with your captors.
-  *(Guns must be present, not just yelling you have guns behind tinted windows or in your pocket.)*
+  *(Must be on foot.
+Guns must be present and pointed at captor showing clear intent to rob, not just yelling you have a gun in your pockets.)*

 - **Choosing not to Fear RP:**
   If you decide not to fear for your life because you want to play your character as a fearless loose cannon-if you run away or fight back with guns pointed at you and end up losing the fight-you are required to go into an automatic 24-hour coma.